davidtaing/portfolio/src/content/work/projects.md

 Jul 2022

 - Tech Stack: TypeScript, Node, SendGrid API
-- This is the project that started it all.
-- Please see my story in the about me section for the context.
 - Loads data from a spreadsheet and batch sends emails using the SendGrid API allowing you to do a Mail Merge but with different attachments for different recipients.
+- Fun Fact: this is the project that got me back into programming.

 **YouTube Walkthrough**
 <a href="https://youtu.be/G0a3LBJhtfY" target="_blank" rel="noopener noreferrer">https://youtu.be/G0a3LBJhtfY</a>